Mariagrazia98/Advanced-version-of-Blind-Labyrinth/README.md

-# ExtraPoints2
+# Advanced version of blind Labyrinth

-Project for the course of "Architetture dei sistemi di elaborazione" at "Politecnico di Torino"
+## Project for the course of "Architetture dei sistemi di elaborazione" at "Politecnico di Torino"

+First of all, read https://github.com/Mariagrazia98/Blind-Labyrinth/blob/main/README.md documentation

 The joystick replaces the ROTATE and RUN buttons and works in two modes that can be controlled by the SELECT button: